The following members of staff are members of, or affiliated to these organisations:

 Wallace Robinson & Morgan were one of the first practices in the country to secure membership to the Law Society’s Conveyancing Quality Scheme (CQS) – the mark of excellence for the home buying process.
 We have been successfully reaccredited every year since its introduction in 2011.

-Our CQS accredited solicitors are Tim Langford, Paul Hughes, Asia Bi and Michelle Layton.
+Our CQS accredited solicitors are Tim Langford, Paul Hughes, Katherine Stratton and Michelle Layton.

 Kathryn Ferris is a Collaborative trained family lawyer and offers the benefits of this revolutionary approach to her clients.